brilongurmo/Microsoft-Azure/README.md

 <h2>Configuration Steps</h2>

   1. Sign into Microsoft Teams.
-Join a meeting or send an invite to another Team user.
+Join a meeting or send an invite to another Teams user.

   2. A control menu will appear on top of the screen.